gobics/cocopye-database/README.md

 8. On GitHub: Create a new release with the new version number.
 Attach the repository contents as `database.zip`.
 Mark the new release as latest.

 > **important**
 > CoCoPyE expects that the database files and folders (like `28`, `24`, `version.txt`, ...) are at the top-level of `database.zip`.
-After creating the repository you should check that this is indeed the case.
+After creating the archive you should check that this is indeed the case.

-9. Run `cocopye toolbox update-database` to make sure everything went right.
+9. Run `cocopye setup update-database` to make sure everything went right.

 ## General Database Build Process